Navi (impersonator)

-Navi is a Trinidadian-born Michael Jackson tribute artist and actor based in England.
+Navi (born February 4, 1976) is a Trinidadian-born Michael Jackson tribute artist and actor based in England.

 Navi starred as Jackson in Michael Jackson: Searching for Neverland, a 2017 American television biopic.

 Early life

-Navi was born on February 4, 1976, in Trinidad & Tobago.
+Navi was born on February 4, 1976, in Trinidad and Tobago.
 He moved with his family to London where he took a liking to pop music, including Michael Jackson, Elvis Presley, Bob Marley etc.

 Career

 In 1992, after seeing him perform, Jackson began hiring the young impersonator on several occasions as a decoy, and for the promotion of world tours and albums such as HIStory: Past, Present and Future, Book I, Invincible and Thriller 25.

 2003

 In 2003, Michael Jackson invited Navi to perform at his 45th birthday concert at the Orpheum Theatre in Los Angeles, to which Navi agreed.

 He performed at the venue in front of an audience of 2,000 fans, with Jackson in attendance, performing Jam, Billie Jean and Thriller.
 At the end of his impersonation of Smooth Criminal, delighted by his rendition, Jackson went on to give him a standing ovation and thumbs up.